How to Fix - "Outlook 365 Stuck at Updating Inbox and Outbox"?

 • Check and verify that all email account settings are correct.

-Some users, who encountered the Outlook synchronization problem where Outlook could not update the Inbox or Outbox folder, resolved the issue by disabling the IPv6 on their Windows PC.
+Some users, who encountered the Outlook synchronization problem, were able to resolve the issue by disabling the IPv6 on their Windows PC.
 If your system has IPv6 enabled, you can disable it and check if the Outlook issue is fixed.
 The steps are as follows:

 • Open Control Panel and go to Internet > Network and Sharing Center.